zendframework/zend-stratigility/README.md

 In the above, if the URI of the original incoming request is `/root/foo`, what `$fooCallback` will receive is a URI with a past consisting of only `/foo`.
 This practice ensures that middleware can be nested safely and resolve regardless of the nesting level.

-If you want access to the full URI — for instance, to construct a fully qualified URI to your current middleware — `Phly\Conduit\Http\Request` contains a method, `getOriginalRequest()`, which will always return the original request provided to the application:
+If you want access to the full URI — for instance, to construct a fully qualified URI to your current middleware — `Zend\Stratigility\Http\Request` contains a method, `getOriginalRequest()`, which will always return the original request provided to the application:

 ```php
 function ($request, $response, $next)